Small mass limit of expected signature for physical Brownian motion: Introduction

-\begin{remark} As discussed before, Eq.~\eqref{main SDE, equation for P} is primarily motivated by and encompasses the model of physical Brownian motion, but it represents a more general class of SDE than the original physical model.
-Throughout this work, for the sake of convenience we still refer to Eq.~\eqref{main SDE, equation for P} as the equation for ``physical Brownian motion'', and refer to $\left\{P_t\right\}_{t\geq 0}$ and $m\to 0^+$ as the ``momentum path'' and the ``small mass limit''.
-Nevertheless, our interest is purely mathematical and we address the SDE~\eqref{main SDE, equation for P}, \emph{i.e.}, the more general model. \end{remark}
+The superscript $^\mm$ in $\Phi^\mm$ signifies the dependence on the small parameter $m>0$.\footnote{ As discussed before, Eq.~\eqref{main SDE, equation for P} is primarily motivated by and encompasses the model of physical Brownian motion, but it represents a more general class of SDE than the original physical model.
+Throughout we still refer to Eq.~\eqref{main SDE, equation for P} as the equation for ``physical Brownian motion'', and refer to $\left\{P_t\right\}_{t\geq 0}$ and $m\to 0^+$ as the ``momentum path'' and the ``small mass limit''.}